This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 I’m sure by now this list feels like an infomercial for Evenflo.
 I promise, I have no relationship with the company (other than as a long-term customer).
 But when it comes to designing lightweight car seats for travel, they do a lot of things right!

 Despite the low price and light weight, Evenflo travel car seats come equipped with comfort and convenience features that make them suitable for use both on the road and at home.
 How do I know?
-Because the Evenflo Maestro Sport (technically its retired sibling the SecureKid) is a seat we’ve used in one of our own cars for the last four years.
+Because we’ve used the Evenflo Maestro Sport‘s retired cousin in one of our own cars for the last five years.

 If you’re shopping for a travel car seat for the 3 year old in your life and don’t intend to rear-face, it’s hard to beat the all-around package of the Maestro Sport.
 It’s got enough padding to keep riders happy (unlike the previous version) and is light enough that we regularly carry it through the airport by the straps since we no longer bring a stroller.

-We’ve installed this on airplanes many times and it’s quick and easy.
+We’ve installed its cousin in an airplane seat many times while using it with the harness and it’s quick and easy.
 Our kids haven’t had issue with legroom, but we do remove their shoes and remind them not to (accidentally) kick their neighbor in front.

-The biggest downside for some families is that the shoulder straps are set fairly close to each other.
+The biggest downside for some families is that the shoulder straps are set fairly close to each other in 5-point harness mode.
 If Evenflo could make them even 1″ further apart, they’d have some very happy kids out there.
 The narrow setting is compounded by the lack of harness pads – which you are not allowed to add.
 Sometimes our kids have complained but usually they haven’t; when it bothers them, we try to just pull their shirt collars up to protect the sides of their necks.
+If your child has a broader build or is tall, he might do better with a different seat.

 -Max harness height 18”